 Harvey Pratt’s design for the National Native American Veterans Memorial creates an interactive yet intimate space for gathering, remembrance, reflection, and healing.
 It will welcome and honor Native American veterans and their families, and educate the public about their extraordinary contributions.

-When the memorial is unveiled at its dedication ceremony in November 2020, the country will recognize—for the first time on a national scale—the enduring and distinguished service of Native Americans in every branch of the U.S. Armed Forces.
+When the memorial is unveiled, the country will recognize—for the first time on a national scale—the enduring and distinguished service of Native Americans in every branch of the U.S. Armed Forces.
 This memorial carries the heavy responsibility of respectfully acknowledging American Indian, Alaska Native, and Native Hawaiian veterans; raising awareness of their service across generations; and reminding all Americans of our national obligation to honor this inspired legacy.

 More than 120 proposals from across the globe were submitted for the memorial’s design competition, launched in November 2017.
 In early 2018, eight distinguished jurors selected five concepts by six finalists (James Dinh, the team of Dan Jones and Kelly Haney, Harvey Pratt, Stefanie Rocknak, and Leroy Transfield).
 Later in June, the competition concluded when the jury unanimously selected Harvey Pratt’s design, which he titled Warriors’ Circle of Honor.

 The design goals for the memorial grew out of an extensive outreach and consultation process.
 Beginning in 2015, the museum worked with the National Congress of American Indians and other Native organizations to create an advisory committee composed of tribal leaders, Native veterans, and their family members to assist with outreach to Native American communities and veterans.
 The museum and advisory committee conducted 35 community consultations across the nation to seek input and support for the memorial.
 These events resulted in a shared vision and set of design principles that informed the competition.